 Once you are selected as a Semifinalist and submit your application, the National Merit Scholarship Corporation takes all of the following into consideration when deciding on scholarships: “the Finalist's academic record, information about the school's curricula and grading system, two sets of test scores [SAT and PSAT], the high school official's written recommendation, information about the student's activities and leadership, and the Finalist's own essay.”

-If you have a very strong transcript (as close to 4.0 GPA on 4.0 scale with challenging course load of AP or IB classes) and a very high SAT score (close to 2400 on old scale or close to 1600 on new SAT), in addition to having a PSAT score in the top 1%, you have a solid chance of receiving a scholarship.
+If you have a very strong transcript (as close to 4.0 GPA on 4.0 scale with challenging course load of AP or IB classes) and a very high SAT score (close to 2400 on the old scale or close to 1600 on the new SAT), in addition to having a PSAT score in the top 1%, you have a solid chance of receiving a scholarship.

 Make sure to make all aspects of your Semifinalist application as strong as possible to increase your chances of winning a scholarship.
 Get advice on that and more in our other article: National Merit Finalist - How to Win the Scholarship.